 Double-Olympic silver medalist, Commonwealth and European swimming champion and Speedo ambassador Jazz Carlin has now retired from competition but isn't slowing down any time soon.
-Her new multi-sport calendar since retiring from professional swimming has so far included the Prudential Ride London and the Volcano Triathlon in Lanzarote.
 Here, Jazz shares her top tips for triathlon race day.

 I am still very new to the triathlon world and I feel like I’m learning new things every day.
 Since retiring from competitive swimming I’ve really enjoyed the new challenge of triathlon.
 I felt a bit lost not having a physical goal to train for, so I found it really hard to motivate myself to do much activity.
 Signing up for a tri really gave me that drive to push my body again.
 I always feel so much better after going out and training.

 I did my first triathlon in Lanzarote at the Volcano Tri in May, which was Olympic Distance.
 It was a great event and I really enjoyed my first race.

 If you're thinking of trying a tri, here's what I've learnt about getting the most out of race day.

 1. Know your kit